kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 ### Version Skew Strategy

-No changes needed
+No changes needed.

 ## Production Readiness Review Questionnaire

 ### Feature Enablement and Rollback

-The /var/lib/kubelet/cpu\_manager\_state needs be removed when changing the value of `strict-cpu-reservation`.
+The /var/lib/kubelet/cpu\_manager\_state needs be removed when enabling or disabling the feature.

 ###### How can this feature be enabled / disabled in a live cluster?